D4rk-5ky/Syncerate/README.md

 scene: !include scenes.yaml
 ```

-Note, that Mosquitto needs a persistence database for the HomeAssistant entity to work.
+Note, that Mosquitto need to be set to persistence in the MQTT config for the HomeAssistant MQTT entity to work.
-And that one also needs to make sure, to set the entity to `OFF` when done.

-Or what ever action is performed when HomeAssistant receives the MQTT state will be triggered every time.
+And when done it is important to set the HomeAsssistant Entity to OFF, to make sure the automation does not repeat.

 ![HomeAssistant Automation - 1](config/HomeAssistant%20Automation%20-%201.png)